andreamogren/reactdanielvstim/README.md

 # reactdanielvstim
-A counter I made in React for two friends.
+My first React project where I made a counter for two friends.